Avereniect/avereniect.github.io/_posts/2023-06-13-edit_distance_with_avx512.md

 amount of bytes.

 One possible solution to this problem would be to pre-process the string upfront.
-A map could be used to associate each unique character to some arbitrary integer value of a specified width and then the algorithm could run on an array which operates on these integer mappings instead of the characters' representations.
+A map could be used to associate each unique character, codepoint, or grapheme, whichever is relevant, to some arbitrary integer value.
+This integer value would only have to be wide enough to encode as many unique values as there are keys within the aforementioned mapping.
+The algorithm could run then on an array which operates on an array of these mapped integers instead of the original data.

 ### Overflow
 Perhaps a more straightforward issue, the algorithm breaks down when either